MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/best-practices/best-practices-office-2016-mac-client-install-for-locally-managed.md

 ## Download Office 2016 for Mac to the local network

-Administrators can download the MPKG files from the Office 365 Portal Software Page and place the installation image in a network share.
+Administrators can download the installer package (.pkg) file from the Office 365 Portal Software Page and place it on a network share.
 This strategy is useful for small scaled deployments and allows the user to control the installation of Office.
 Only users who are approved to install Office 2016 for Mac should have access to the network share.

 1. Sign in to the Office 365 portal as an Office 365 administrator.